design-for-fff-hero

 Minimize the elephant foot

-When printing without a raft (the horizontal surface beneath a 3D printed part), the first layer may be slightly larger than the rest.
-This is due to a phenomenon called “elephant’s foot.”
+When 3D printing without a raft (the horizontal surface beneath a printed part that helps with first-layer adhesion), the first layer may be slightly larger than the rest.
+This is due to a phenomenon called "elephant's foot."
 While rarely noticeable, it decreases the tolerance of functional prototypes.
-By adding a small 45-degree chamfer (transitional edge) on the bottom edge of the print, the effects of the elephant’s foot can be mitigated.
+By adding a small 45-degree chamfer (transitional edge) on the bottom edge of the print, the effects of the elephant's foot can be mitigated.

 elephants foot

-For additional modeling tips and tricks, including how part requirements, how to choose materials and CAD modeling for FFF, download our white paper, "How to Design for FFF 3D printing."
+For additional modeling tips and tricks, including how part requirements, how to choose materials and CAD modeling for FFF, watch our free webinar for a deeper-dive.